 Many subcontractors don’t realize the extent of liability when signing an indemnity agreement.
 They presume that they will defend only if they are found negligent.
 The unfortunate reality is, everything can be done correctly, but the subcontractor still has to defend and potentially pay a lot of money.

 Indemnity agreements typically require the indemnitor, or subcontractor to “defend, indemnify and hold harmless” the indemnitee, the general contractor or developer, from third-party claims.
 As a subcontractor, it’s reasonable to assume that you would only need to defend and/or indemnify the indemnitee if the claim arose because of a defect or problem with your work; however, that is often not the case.
-Under many construction subcontract agreements, the subcontractor is obligated to defend even if their work is perfect.
+Under many construction subcontract agreements, the subcontractor is obligated to defend even if the sub's work is perfect.

 Court’s Ruling on the Duty to Defend

 In Crawford v.
-Weather Shield Mfg., Inc. (2008), the California Supreme Court held that the duty to defend claims embraced by the indemnity agreement arises immediately upon the proper tender of defense, and thus, before the litigation has determined whether indemnity is actually owed.
+Weather Shield Mfg.
+Inc. (2008), the California Supreme Court held that the duty to defend claims embraced by the indemnity agreement arises immediately upon the proper tender of defense, and thus, before the litigation has determined whether indemnity is actually owed.
 (Id. at p.
 558.)
 Claims on which a duty to defend is owed include those which at the time of tender allege facts that would give rise to a duty of indemnity.
 (Ibid.)
 In 2019, this decision was upheld in Centex Homes v.
-R-Help Construction Company, and took the Crawford decision a step further by clarifying the issue of whether the trier of fact (i.e. a jury) decides whether the indemnity agreement applies.
+R-Help Construction Company, and took the Crawford decision a step further by clarifying the issue of whether the trier of fact (that is, a jury) decides whether the indemnity agreement applies.
 The court in Centex made clear that this issue was not for the jury to decide, but was the court's decision to make as a matter of law.

 The jury still decides whether the subcontractor is negligent or at fault, but the outcome of that determination does not change the obligation for the subcontractor.
 That means, under this type of indemnity agreement, it doesn’t matter if the subcontractor was not at fault or negligent.
 All that matters is the claim or allegation “arises out of the work.”